Read This First

 Prompt 2: Provide a profile of the podcast guest and links to media featuring his work.

-The section turns on Profile of Zak Stein and Videos and Interviews.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Profile of Zak Stein and Videos and Interviews in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Profile of Zak Stein distinct from Videos and Interviews.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Profile of Zak Stein distinct from Videos and Interviews.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Author of “Education in a Time Between Worlds